tednguyendev/nimble_challenge/README.md

 ![Retry button](public/retry-button.png)

-If the scraping is available now, it will mark the status of the report and the current scraping keyword back to "pending", and the process continues.
+If the scraping is available now, it will mark the status of the report and the current scraping keyword back to `pending`, and the process continues.

 ![Process again](public/process-pending-again.png)